andr3adg/codingchallenge/README.md

 You've successfully run and modified this React Native App.

+## Libraries installed/used and for what purpose:

+### FS
+Reddit Posts image caching (download locally for better performance but especially for offline usage)

+### NetInfo
+Detect connection changes for several logic conditions (offline mode)

+### Navigation/native, native-stack
+Navigation and stack screen creation

+### Redux: toolkit, persist andthunk
+Global state management for caching mechanism (calls for each category only after, at least, 2 minutes since last category fetch.
+Also, data persisted for offline wage)
+Easier redux store creation and management
+Persist store between app sessions
+Handle asynchronous actions and following side-effects (api calls in this case especially)

+### AsyncStorage
+Persistor storage method
+Used to store webview pages for offline usage (downloaded on PostDetail screen mount)

+### Axios
+API requests

+### Date-fns
+Date formatting

+### Toast-message
+For user information when needed

+### Webview
+Display posts directly on web, online and offline

 ## Notes:
  Continuous scrolling/fetching was implemented but had no more time to fix a looping bug, probably threshold related or overall logic, so its commented out